 There are no interleaved spectrum channels allocated to Sudbury in the latest scheme.

-A slight chance exists of more TV channels being transmitted between CHs 31 and 37, These can by picked up be decent E groups aerials (or widebands).
+A slight chance exists of more TV channels being transmitted between CHs 31 and 37.
+All these channels can by picked up be decent E groups aerials (or widebands).